-Except for our chief executive officer, we do not have formal employment agreements with our named executive officers and the initial terms and conditions of employment of each of the named executive officers, other than our chief executive officer, is set forth in a written offer letter.
-Each of these offer letters was negotiated on our behalf by our chief executive officer, with the oversight and final approval of the board of directors and/or the compensation committee.
-For a summary of the material terms and conditions of the offer letters for the named executive officers, see "Executive Employment Agreements" below in this proxy statement.
+Except for our chief executive officer, we do not have formal employment agreements with our named executive officers.
+For a summary of the material terms and conditions of the employment agreement with our chief executive officer and our arrangements with our general counsel, see "Executive Employment Agreements" below in this proxy statement.

-While considering the compensation of our chief executive officer, the compensation committee was aware that it would be necessary to provide a competitive compensation package to retain someone with the unique skill set and medical expertise of our chief executive officer.
+While considering the compensation of our chief executive officer, the compensation committee was aware that it would be necessary to provide a competitive compensation package to retain someone with his unique skill set and medical expertise.
 At the same time, the compensation committee was sensitive to the need to balance the market competitiveness with the financial limitations of a development-stage life sciences company.
 As part of his pay package, the chief executive officer's employment agreement includes certain protections in the event of his termination of employment under specified circumstances, including following a change in control of our company.
 We believe that these protections were necessary to induce him to limit his medical practice in exchange for the uncertainty of a demanding position in a new organization and that these protections continue to help from a retention standpoint.
 We also believe that entering into this agreement helps our chief executive officer maintain his focus on his duty to maximize shareholder value if there is a potential transaction that could involve a change in control of our company.
 The terms of his agreement were determined by the compensation committee based on negotiations with our chief executive officer.
 For a summary of the material terms and conditions of these provisions, see "Potential Payments upon Termination or Change in Control" below in this proxy statement.

-In addition, we provide all of our employees, including our executives, with certain change in control vesting benefits for their equity compensation.
+In addition, we provide all of our employees, including our named executive officers, with certain change in control vesting benefits for their equity compensation.
 We have provided this benefit to encourage our employees to focus on their responsibilities and not be distracted by the potential effect of a change in control on their employment situation.
 For a summary of the material terms and conditions of these benefits, see "Potential Payments upon Termination or Change in Control" below in this proxy statement.